Agent Skills: Swift Memory Management

 Retain Cycles

-• Delegates: Always weak var delegate.
-The delegate protocol should inherit from AnyObject (e.g., protocol MyDelegate: AnyObject {}).
+• Delegates: weak var delegate always.
+Protocol inherits from AnyObject (e.g., protocol MyDelegate: AnyObject {})..

 • Closures as Properties: Use weak or unowned in capture list.

-• two-way References: One side must be weak.
+• Two-way References: One side must weak.

 Anti-Patterns